playlyfe/playlyfe-node-sdk/README.md

     client_secret: "Your client secret"
 });
 ```
+You just need to create a new Playlyfe Client and then make calls using it.
 ## 2. Authorization Code Flow
 In the client page select yes for the first question and no for the second
 ![auth](https://cloud.githubusercontent.com/assets/1687946/7930231/2c31c1fe-0924-11e5-8cb5-73ca0a002bcb.png)